AshishMoury/Hospital-Management-System-Angular-and-SpringBoot/README.md

-# Hospital-Management-System-Angular-and-SpringBoot
-A full-stack web application built using Spring Boot (Backend) and Angular (Frontend) to streamline hospital operations.
-The system manages patients, medicines, and appointments efficiently with a user-friendly interface and secure data handling.
+🏥 Hospital Management System - Angular and Spring Boot A full-stack web application built using Spring Boot (Backend) and Angular (Frontend) to streamline hospital operations.
+The system efficiently manages patients, medicines, and appointments with a user-friendly interface and secure data handling.

+📋 Table of Contents
+Technologies Used
+Modules
+1. Patient Management
+2. Medicine Management
+3. Appointment Management
+API Endpoints
+Patient
+Medicine
+Appointment
+How to Run
+Screenshots
+Contributing

 🛠 Technologies Used
 🌐 Frontend: